Leaves of AbsencePage Menu

 If an employee returns from a FMLA leave during or at the end of the twelve (12) work week period, he or she will be reinstated to the same or a comparable position.
 Employees taking leave for a serious health condition will be required to obtain a return to work certification from their healthcare provider prior to returning to work.

-The FMLA Policy is available under ‘Policies and Procedures’ at HRconnection.
+The FMLA Policy is available in the Employee Policy and Procedure Manual.

 Minnesota employees who have been employed at the University for at least one (1) year and who work an average of at least half time (20 hours) each week may request an unpaid Parental Leave in conjunction with the birth or adoption of a child.